davidivkovic/dom-reactivity/README.md

 # dom-reactivity
- "A declarative UI library.
+A declarative UI library.
 Uses fine grained reactivity and no virtual DOM.